Mt Buller is a winter satellite of Melbourne’s social scene, making this perhaps Australia’s most vivacious après village.

 Buller embraces the freestyle philosophy, with plenty of opportunities to show off among its 300 hectares (and 22 lifts), including Skyline Park for those wanting to play Winter X Games-style.

 Intermediates should sample the distinctly un-standard Standard run for its length, breadth and off-shoots.
 Head to the Summit chair for that bluebird-day Instagram moment.
-If you are based in the United States and will not like to come all the way to ski here, check these resorts near Boise which are catalogued as great by the local skiing community.

 Where to stay in Buller